onera/Cassiopee/Converter/doc/source/Converter.rst

     Remove variable(s) from a. varNames is a string name or a list of string names.

+    Exists also as in place version (_rmVars) that modifies a and returns None.

     :param a: input data
     :type a: [array, list of arrays] or [pyTree, base, zone, list of zones]
     :param varNames: names of variable to remove (can starts with 'nodes:' or 'centers:'')